MRefvem/learning-journal/README.md

 ### About Me

 Hi my name is Michael and I am a CodeFellows Student, new to programming.
+I come from an extensive background in Classical Piano and have two degrees, a Bachelor of Music from Western Washington University and a Master of Music from Manhattan School of Music.
+I am really excited to be starting a new life as a web programmer and hope you enjoy this first site.
 Here is my Learning Journal!

 ### Table Of Contents